thlytras/MOMOpack-for-R/README.md

 #
 This is a full port of A-MOMOpack (the code used to analyze mortality data for the [EuroMOMO project](www.euromomo.eu)) from Stata to R.

+# News

+## 2018-08-23

+The new delay correction that Jens developed in December 2017 is now installed.
+This can be chosen by `delayVersion="2017-12"`, or the original delay correction can be chosen by `delayVersion="original"`.

 # How to install

 Please use my [drat](https://github.com/eddelbuettel/drat) repository to install this package from, as the drat repository only contains package versions that have passed [testing](http://travis-ci.org/raubreywhite/MOMOpack-for-R).